 Examples of recent cases:

-R (CL) v Chief Constable of Greater Manchester Police (Admin Court, ongoing): challenge to the retention of a crime report relating to “sexting” by a 14 year old child.
+R (CL) v Chief Constable of Greater Manchester Police EWHC 3333 (Admin): challenge to the retention of a crime report relating to “sexting” by a 14 year old child.

 R (Pitts) v Commissioner of Police of the Metropolis EWHC 646 (Admin): challenge to the interpretation and application of the Home Office Counting Rules on Recorded Crimes in relation to an allegation of rape.